 - Gives the Department additional oversight authority over life settlement brokers and life settlement providers, which should deter STOLI transactions in the state.

 Getting more information about STOLI and reporting fraud

 - Ohio insurance consumers with questions about viatical/life settlements and STOLI transactions should call the Department’s consumer hotline at 1-800-686-1526 or call the fraud hotline at 1-800-686-1527 to report suspicious conduct.
 Free insurance information can also be obtained at www.insurance.ohio.gov.

 If you believe you have been the victim of a deceptive sales practice, we encourage you to contact the enforcement division of the Ohio Department of Insurance immediately:

 50 W. Town Street, Third Floor - Suite 300, Columbus, OH 43215

 The Ohio Senior Health Insurance Information Program (OSHIIP) of the Ohio Department of Insurance provides free information and services to Medicare beneficiaries and the people who care for them.
 For more information, call OSHIIP at 1-800-686-1578.

 What if I have a problem with the insurance agent or the company?

 Call the Ohio Department of Insurance at 1-800-686-1526.
-The Department regulates agents and companies that are licensed to sell insurance in Ohio.
-The Department’s Consumer Services representatives can answer your insurance questions and investigate your complaints about an insurance company or agent.
+The department regulates agents and companies that are licensed to sell insurance in Ohio.
+The department’s consumer service representatives can answer your insurance questions and investigate your complaints about an insurance company or agent.